zpnoob/tp/docs/UserGuide.md

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `list` followed by `delete 2`
-  * Deletes the second person in InsuraBook, after carrying out the `list` command.
+  * Deletes the second contact in InsuraBook, after carrying out the `list` command.
 * `find Betsy` followed by `delete 1`
-  * Deletes the first person in the results of the `find` command.
+  * Deletes the first contact in the results of the `find` command.

 <div style="page-break-after: always;"></div>